xiix0/scam/README.md

-Life is to you a dashing and bold adventure.
+You could live a better life, if you had a better mind and a better body.